TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 domain_use_additive_gp: Whether or not to use an additive GP.

 domain_use_same_bandwidth: If true,  will use same bandwidth on all domain dimensions.
-Applies only when
+Applies only when domain_kernel_type is se or matern.
+Default=False.

 domain_use_same_scalings: If true,  will use same scaling on all domainity dimensions.
-Applies only when
+Applies only when domain_kernel_type is poly.
+Default=False.

 emd_power: The powers to use in the EMD distance for the kernel.